Separability Lindblad equation for dynamical open-system entanglement

 Replacing $\tau=t/s$ and taking the limit $s\to\infty$ of infinitely many iteration steps, the restricted evolution \eqref{eq:SolSwap} coincides with the full evolution \eqref{eq:FullSwapSol}; see also Ref. \cite{PAH24}.
 Thus, we have shown that our approach does not only verify whether a dynamical map is separable, but captures arbitrary non-entangling dynamics.

 \paragraph*{Conclusions.---}

 We devised a novel type of nonlinear Lindblad master equation that unambiguously identifies dynamical entanglement in open quantum systems.
 This was achieved by a projection approach, imposing the dynamics to yield separable trajectories only.
-When comparing these with the unconstrained trajectories, our method renders it possible to witness dynamical entanglement in open systems.
+When comparing these with the unconstrained trajectories, our method provides a necessary and sufficient condition for witnessing dynamical entanglement in open systems.
 For instance, we used this to show that entanglement is important for the effectiveness and speed in correlated decay mechanisms.
 Moreover, the separability Lindblad equation enables analytical treatment of dissipative processes as well, including the classification of dynamical quantum channels.

 Unlike existing approaches, entangling capabilities of a process are not characterized by input-output relations, but separability is imposed even at all intermediate times.
 The separability Lindblad equation further led to an equivalent stochastic equation, which is suitable for implementing numerical simulations.
 The separability Lindblad equation captures the most general type of non-entangling dynamics.
 It is therefore superior to analyzing separability of the Choi matrix of a dynamical map, which only tells us whether the channel has Kraus operators in product form.
 We further investigate these aspects in Ref. \cite{PAH24}.
 There, we also extend the analysis to multipartite systems of qudits, giving rise to a much richer structure and higher complexity than the bipartite qubit case.